robert0714/manning-knative-in-action-2021/chapter9/README.md

 The real beauty of CNBs is less about this first run experience and more about the long term gains.
 Some of it is due to security—having a standard means of assembling images makes it easier to audit what’s running inside the box.

-But it also improves performance for building and running.
+But it also improves performance for building ``and`` running.
 For building, it’s possible for CNBs to replace only layers of an image that need replacing, without needing to rebuild everything else.
 Dockerfiles don’t have this property.
 Changing any layer invalidates all the layers that follow.
 This shows up most strikingly when upstream images are updated.
-Have 100 images that start with FROM nodejs?
-Then you live in fear of each new version of that image, because it will force 100 rebuilds ... if indeed you even have a way to tell that you need to run 100 rebuilds.
+Have 100 images that start with ``FROM nodejs``?
+Then you live in fear of each new version of that image, because it will force 100 rebuilds ... if indeed you even have a way to ***tell*** that you need to run 100 rebuilds.
 But a Cloud Native Buildpack can simply “rebase” the container image you already have onto the new base layers.
 No rebuilds required.
 The update can be done in seconds.

 And it’s faster at runtime too.
 Different images can have identical layers that are shared, and container runtimes are smart enough to take advantage of that to cache more efficiently.
 Using buildpacks means that images are more alike than not.
 These have more layers that are exactly identical.
 Rather than having 50 different variants of Ubuntu floating around, you only have one.
 Caches are more likely to be warm, network traffic is reduced, and disk space less bloated.

 ## 9.2 Getting your software to somewhere it runs
 I’m going to assume now that you have built the image and pushed it.
 How does it get into a running Revision?
-One way is to use kn.
+One way is to use ``kn``.
 That works well for development, but less so for production.
 What I want now is a means to go from “I have a shiny new container image” to “it’s rolling out progressively.”
 I’ll work through a simple example here.

 I’ll use Concourse (the self-described “Continuous Thing-Doer”) for the simple reason that it’s awesome and I like it better than alternatives.
 Some folks prefer Spinnaker, Tekton, the thousand or so projects that have some kind of joint custody over the name “Argo,” or self-flagellation with Jenkins.
 What I outline should be broadly adaptable to each of these.

-I could do all of this with kn and the various commands I covered in chapter 4.
+I could do all of this with ``kn`` and the various commands I covered in chapter 4.
 However, I’m going to demonstrate doing most of the CI/CD shuffle with YAML, because otherwise, I won’t be invited to give conference talks.

 Which now brings me to a fork in the road.
-My aim in this book has been to use kn as much as possible.
+My aim in this book has been to use ``kn`` as much as possible.
 The interactivity is a boon for learning and playing, but not without cost.
-Each change you make through kn is in some sense lost.
+Each change you make through ``kn`` is in some sense lost.
 You run the command, but without your own working memory or discipline to check before every action, drift can emerge between your desired world and the desired world as Knative understands it.
-For example, other teammates may be using kn on the same Service as you.
+For example, other teammates may be using ``kn`` on the same Service as you.
 Or, more prosaically, you used it yesterday and forgot about a change that you made.
 And today, you plough ahead with a faulty mental model.

 The way around the sins of interactivity is to separate the business of defining the desired world from the act of expressing it to the system.
 That’s where YAML comes back in force.
-While you can and should use kn for development work, or to quickly and easily inspect a Knative system, for production work, you should instead be using tools that directly submit chunks of YAML.
-For example, instead of kn update service, you would edit your service-whatever.yaml as required and then use kubectl apply.
+While you can and should use ``kn`` for development work, or to quickly and easily inspect a Knative system, for production work, you should instead be using tools that directly submit chunks of YAML.
+For example, instead of ``kn`` update service, you would edit your service-whatever.yaml as required and then use kubectl apply.
 For a developer iterating at a terminal, this is pure overhead.
 But for a team working together to modify production systems, it becomes essential for general sanity.

-I’m going to do the simplest, dumbest progressive deployment scheme that I can manage.2 I will have a Service that has two traffic tags: current and latest.
+I’m going to do the simplest, dumbest progressive deployment scheme that I can manage.2 I will have a Service that has two traffic tags: ``current`` and ``latest``.
 Each time the Service’s image changes, I will pull it down and edit the Service to use the new image.
 That will trigger the creation of a new Revision.
 I’ll modify the Service again to redirect 5% of the traffic to it.
 I’ll wait a short while and then check for reachability.
 If that succeeds, I’ll edit the Service a third time to make the new Revision into the current Revision.
 See figure 9.3 for a sequence diagram.

 ![Sequence of deployment](images/09-03.png)
 Figure 9.3 Sequence of deployment